TripsBrazilChapada dos Veadeiros

 • Pedra Furada Waterfall

 A shorter 8 km day, descending about 680 m to the Correntinho River.
-You finish at Pedra Furada Waterfall, named for the natural opening worn through its rock, the last of the six waterfalls on this trek.
+Finish at Pedra Furada Waterfall, named for the natural opening worn through its rock, the last of the six waterfalls on this trek.

 Day 7